Data-driven discovery of Koopman eigenfunctions for control: Series solutions for eigenfunctions

-Note that in the non-autonomous case, the reference isocurve $\Psi_{REF} = 0.2$ (white dashed in Fig.~\ref{Fig:DoubleGyre:NonautonomousSystem_SingleTrajectory}(a)) oscillates from left to right while being periodically compressed and expanded in $x$-direction.
-The particles follow the moving isocurve resulting in a small oscillation around the desired value (see Fig.~\ref{Fig:DoubleGyre:NonautonomousSystem_SingleTrajectory}(b)).
+Note that in the non-autonomous case, the reference isocurve $\Psi_{REF} = 0.2$ (white dashed in Fig.~\ref{Fig:DoubleGyre}(b)) oscillates from left to right while being periodically compressed and expanded in $x$-direction.
+The particles follow the moving isocurve resulting in a small oscillation around the desired value (see Fig.~\ref{Fig:DoubleGyre}(c)).

-Koopman eigenfunction control can be interpreted in two ways: (1) applying control to swimmers or particles in an external field such as a fluid flow or magnetic field; or (2) changing the external field in which the swimmers or particles drift.
-For the autonomous double gyre, the second case (not shown) is optimal for the stream function, as~\eqref{Eqn:DoubleGyre:StreamFunDynamics_Autonomous} is truly linear in $\Psi$, where $\bB_{\Psi}(x,y)$ represents a spatially distributed actuator.
-The spatially distributed gain is constant and can be precomputed.
-Control drives the amplitude of the stream function at each point to the desired value.
-In contrast, the control system for a single drifter includes a nonlinear control term, resulting in a suboptimal controller.
-While the time-dependency of the stream function poses challenges for control design, it is nevertheless promising.
+Koopman eigenfunction control can be interpreted in two ways: (1) applying local control to internally driven swimmers or particles in an external field such as a fluid flow or magnetic field; or (2) driving the external field in which the swimmers or particles drift.
+In the latter case, control drives the amplitude of the stream function at each point to the desired value.
+For the double gyre flow with a constrained spatial domain, the spatially distributed gain may be precomputed.